imakebank2/UQ-Degree-Planner/README.md

 # UQ (University of Queensland) Degree Planner
-Plans your degree to ensure that you meet all your requirements to graduate (not legally liable for any mistakes).
+CRUD app that your degree to ensure that you meet all your requirements to graduate (not legally liable for any mistakes).

 HUGE work in progress (unfinished)